New Amsterdam (Mad Men): Plot

-Pete's new wife Trudy surprises and annoys him with an unannounced visit to Sterling Cooper for lunch, and surprises him again by taking him to see a large apartment she wants to buy.
-Pete protests that this is far too expensive for his current wage; Trudy suggests asking her father for the money, but Pete rejects the idea.
-Pete has drinks with his parents, providing a view into his privileged, elite upbringing, where his family live a life of leisure on Fishers Island.
-Pete's father criticizes everything about his son, including his choice of profession, his new wife and the neighborhood where she would like to live.
-The purpose of Pete's visit becomes clear—despite his misgivings, he is there to ask his father for money for a down payment.
-His father rejects it, saying it's "not a good idea."
+Pete's wife Trudy arrives at Sterling Cooper unannounced, and surprises him by taking him to see a large apartment she wants to buy.
+Pete protests it is too expensive for his current wage; Trudy suggests asking her father for money for the down payment, but Pete rejects the idea.
+Pete meets his privileged, elite parents on Fishers Island and his father criticizes his profession, wife and the neighborhood where she would like to live.
+Pete asks his father for the money but his father rejects him, saying it's "not a good idea."

-In the office, Pete, Don, and Sal Romano meet with a prospective client, Bethlehem Steel, to pitch a new idea.
-Bethlehem Steel doesn't like their idea, and Don blames Pete for not properly preparing the client for liking the idea and convincing him of it.
-Pete and Trudy have dinner with Trudy's parents; Trudy goes against Pete's wishes and asks her father for the money, who proudly agrees.
-Pete seethes impotently, to which Trudy is oblivious.
-Meanwhile, Betty begins a tentative friendship with Helen after helping Helen to evade her ex-husband.
-Helen asks Betty to babysit her kids while she is gone for the evening working for John F. Kennedy's presidential campaign.
+In the office, Don sees Rachel, whose account is now managed by Paul.
+She rejects his invitation for lunch.
+Pete, Don, and Sal Romano meet with Bethlehem Steel but their initial idea is rejected, and Don blames Pete for not properly preparing the client.
+Pete and Trudy have dinner with Trudy's parents; Trudy goes against Pete's wishes and asks her father for the money, who proudly agrees, leaving Pete angry, to which Trudy is oblivious.

+Betty begins a tentative friendship with Helen after helping Helen to evade her ex-husband.
+Helen asks Betty to babysit her children one evening while she works on John F. Kennedy's presidential campaign.
 Betty is shocked when Helen's son Glen deliberately walks in on her in the bathroom.
 Later, Glen asks her for a lock of her hair, which she gives him.